ikrima/gamedevguide/contents/guides/ue4guide/wip/application-os-generic-platform/Config Files.md

 **UCLASS**:

-config=… =&gt; Ini to use
+config=… => Ini to use

-defaultconfig =&gt; store in default/base ini
+defaultconfig => store in default/base ini

-perObjectConfig =&gt; Handle object configuration on a per-object basis, rather than per-class.
+perObjectConfig => Handle object configuration on a per-object basis, rather than per-class.

-Configdonotcheckdefaults =&gt; Determine whether on serialize to configs a check should be done on the base/defaults ini's
+Configdonotcheckdefaults => Determine whether on serialize to configs a check should be done on the base/defaults ini's

 **UPROP:**

-config =&gt; serialize property to config
+config => serialize property to config

-gobalconfig =&gt; load ini from baseclass only
+gobalconfig => load ini from baseclass only

-ConfigHierarchyEditable =&gt; Edit the values for the config hierarchy
+ConfigHierarchyEditable => Edit the values for the config hierarchy

 #### **Configuration Categories**